raspiblitz/raspiblitz/FAQ.md

 To check if a tunnel is running on on server check: `netstat -tulpn`

 To check for any errors on RaspiBlitz after restart check logs: `sudo journalctl -f -u autossh-tunnel.service`

+## How to connect a UPS to the RaspiBlitz?

+A UPS (Uninterruptible Power Supply) is used to protect the RaspiBlitz against power outages.
+Normally you put it just between your normal power outlet and your RaspiBlitz and you are good.
+But some UPS offer a way to communicate with devices.
+This can be very useful for example if on a longer power outage the battery of the UPS runs low the RaspiBlitz could detect this and power down in a clean way - instead of just the power goes out and risking data loss or corruption.

+There is an experimental script to connect the RaspiBlitz to a UPS over USB cable build by APC - the Model tested with was [APC Back-UPS BX - BX700U-GR](https://www.amazon.de/APC-Back-UPS-Unterbrechungsfreie-Stromversorgung-BX700U-GR/dp/B00T7BYRCK) but it should work with every APC model offering a USB port.

+To turn it on run from terminal: `/home/admin/config.scripts/blitz.ups.sh on apcusb`

+If you have other UPS models or ways to connect ... feel free to extend this script.